EymanEP/EymanEP/README.md

 Web developer
 -------------

-I'm a web developer based in Spain but born in Bulgaria.
-All of this started when I was 15 years old and I decided to install and use Linux instead of Windows and I loved it.
-Since then I went to study to become a web developer.
-I am currently working for work in the field of web development using technologies in the frontend like React, Vue or Angular and Spring Boot in the backed.
-I'm open to learn new technologies or continue improving my skills in this ones I already use.
-Feel free to email me if you are interested in having a talk or working with me.
+I'm a web developer based in Spain, originally from Bulgaria.
+My journey began at 15 when I switched to Linux and fell in love with technology.
+Since then, I've pursued a career in web development and currently work with frontend frameworks like React, Vue, and Angular, as well as backend technologies like Spring Boot.
+Outside of work, I enjoy going to the gym, riding motorcycles, playing games, and going out with friends.
+I'm always eager to learn new tools or refine my existing skills.
+Feel free to reach out if you'd like to connect or collaborate!

 * 🌍  I'm based in Spain, La Rioja
 * 🖥️  See my portfolio at [portfolio](http://eyman-pashaliev.dev)